 Before I begin, I draw the design I want.
 I use a level to make sure each row is perfectly horizontal.
 I wear safety gear.
 If my area experiences heavy rainfall, I incorporate drainage features.
 The staggered stack technique offers a simple yet effective way to enhance my outdoor space with a unique cinder block fence.

-Cinder Block Planters Fence
+Cinder Block Planters fence

 To make them, I’ll ensure proper drainage by creating holes in the block bottoms or adding gravel.
 I’ll secure the blocks together using mortar or adhesive.

-Painted Accents Fence
+Painted Accents fence

 Interestingly, a coat of paint will transform it from ordinary to extraordinary.
 I can explore endless possibilities, from bold, single-color schemes to intricate patterns and artistic designs.